johnnydk77/project-1/README.md

 add CSS animation that rewards winner with a game piece changing and becoming very special!

+I got two CSS animations.......so?
+Complete √

 GAME COMPONENTS.